 Deploying automated user education and awareness training

-We’ve found the simplest and easiest way to train SME employees about cybersecurity is through an automated education and awareness training tool.
-We use KnowBe4.
-Employees are enrolled onto personalised courses and sent automated email reminders to watch/complete short video tutorials.
+We’ve found the simplest and easiest way to train SME employees about cyber security is through an automated education and awareness training tool.
+Employees are enrolled in personalised courses and sent automated email reminders to watch/complete short video tutorials.
 You’re also emailed scam alerts to inform of recent scams and what to do if you are targeted.

 The video tutorials can be watched on demand, which is perfect for those working from home, removing the effort to check diaries and organise workshops.
 The videos are quite funny too, making what can be a ‘dry’ topic, engaging and easy to understand.
 As admin, you can check the progress of your employees and also send simulation phishing attacks to ‘test’ their awareness.